federatedplatforms/FEDeRATED-BDI/docs/semantic-adapter.md

 Semantic Adapter uses the RMLMapper library: https://github.com/RMLio/rmlmapper-java The RMLMapper executes RML rules to generate Linked Data.
 It is a Java library, which is available via the command line but can also be integrated into a JVM based application.

+## YARRRML

+The resources folder contains both ttl and yml files.
+The yml files or a more concise way of defining the mapping files and can be used to generate the ttl files with: https://rml.io/yarrrml/matey/

 # Organisation of files in this repository

 | Path                                                        | Description                                        |